Santa Monica, California: Shopping districts

 Santa Monica has three main shopping districts: Montana Avenue on the north side, the Downtown District in the city's core, and Main Street on the south end.
 Each has its own unique feel and personality.
 Montana Avenue is a stretch of luxury boutique stores, restaurants, and small offices that generally features more upscale shopping.
 The Main Street district offers an eclectic mix of clothing, restaurants, and other specialty retail.

 The Downtown District is the home of the Third Street Promenade, a major outdoor pedestrian-only shopping district that stretches for three blocks between Wilshire Blvd. and Broadway.
 Third Street is closed to vehicles for those three blocks to allow people to stroll, congregate, shop, and enjoy street performers.

 The Santa Monica Place, featuring Bloomingdale's and Nordstrom in a three-level outdoor environment, is at the Promenade's southern end.
 After a period of redevelopment, the mall reopened in the fall of 2010 as a modern shopping, entertainment, and dining complex with more outdoor space.

 Public library system

 The Santa Monica Public Library consists of a Main Library in the downtown area, plus four neighborhood branches: Fairview, Montana Avenue, Ocean Park, and Pico Boulevard.

 Sports

 The Santa Monica Track Club has many prominent track athletes, including many Olympic gold medalists.
 Santa Monica is the home to Southern California Aquatics, which was founded by Olympic swimmer Clay Evans and Bonnie Adair.
 Santa Monica is also home to the Santa Monica Rugby Club, a semi-professional team that competes in the Pacific Rugby Premiership, the highest-level rugby union club competition in the United States.

-1984 & 2028 Summer Olympics
+1984 Summer Olympics

 The men's and women's marathon ran through parts of Santa Monica during the 1984 Summer Olympics.

-During the 2028 Summer Olympics, Santa Monica will host athletics (marathon), triathlon, and road cycling.